Conduct a home energy audit yourself and prioritize your energy efficiency upgrades.

 In homes where a fuel is burned (i.e., natural gas, fuel oil, propane, or wood) for heating, be certain the appliance has an adequate air supply.
 Generally, one square inch of vent opening is required for each 1,000 Btu of appliance input heat.
+Burn marks or soot around the appliance burner or at the vent collar, or visible smoke anywhere in the utility room while the appliance is operating, indicate poor draft.
 When in doubt, contact your local utility company, energy professional, or ventilation contractor.
 Learn more about proper ventilation.

 Heat loss through the ceiling and walls in your home could be very large if the insulation levels are less than the recommended minimum.
 When your house was built, the builder likely installed the amount of insulation recommended at that time.
 Given today's energy prices (and future prices that will probably be higher), the level of insulation might be inadequate, especially if you have an older home.

 If the attic hatch is located above a conditioned space, check to see if it is at least as heavily insulated as the attic, is weather stripped, and closes tightly.
 In the attic, determine whether openings for items such as pipes, ductwork, and chimneys are sealed.
 Seal any gaps with an expanding foam caulk or some other permanent sealant.
 When sealing gaps around chimneys or other heat producing devices, be sure to use a non-combustible sealant.